ArkProjectNFTs/ark-project/contracts/ark_orderbook/README.md

 This is mainly the orderbook contract with related order data.

-`asdf` version manangement is used, so you should have `scarb 0.7.0` installed.
+`asdf` version management is used, so you should have `scarb 0.7.0` installed.

 # Build